nateislas/synqui-sdk/demos/article-explainer/README.md

 1. Open your browser at `http://localhost:8501`

-## Observability with Vaquero
+## Observability with Synqui

-This application includes built-in observability through Vaquero, allowing you to monitor:
+This application includes built-in observability through Synqui, allowing you to monitor:

 - **Agent Interactions**: Track how the 5 specialized agents collaborate
 - **Performance Metrics**: Monitor response times and processing efficiency
 - **User Behavior**: Understand query patterns and document complexity
 - **System Health**: Monitor PDF processing and agent performance

-### Vaquero Setup
+### Synqui Setup

-1. **Get your API key**: Sign up at [Vaquero](https://vaquero.com) to get your project API key
+1. **Get your API key**: Sign up at [Synqui](https://synqui.com) to get your project API key
-2. **Configure environment**: Set the `VAQUERO_PROJECT_API_KEY` environment variable
+2. **Configure environment**: Set the `SYNQUI_PROJECT_API_KEY` environment variable
-3. **View traces**: Access the Vaquero dashboard to see real-time agent interactions
+3. **View traces**: Access the Synqui dashboard to see real-time agent interactions

-The application will automatically start tracing when Vaquero is configured, with no additional code changes needed.
+The application will automatically start tracing when Synqui is configured, with no additional code changes needed.

 ## Example Queries